security-code-scan/security-code-scan/website/installation.md

 However it requires discipline to install SCS into every solution a developer works with.
 Installing it as a Visual Studio extension is a single install action.

-Because of the [Roslyn](https://github.com/dotnet/roslyn) technology SCS is based on, only the NuGet version runs during a build (VS extension provides IntelliSense only) and can be integrated to any Continuous Integration (CI) server that supports [MSBuild](https://msdn.microsoft.com/en-us/library/dd393574.aspx).
+The NuGet version runs during a build and in background as IntelliSense (VS extension provides IntelliSense only) and can be integrated to any Continuous Integration (CI) server that supports [MSBuild](https://msdn.microsoft.com/en-us/library/dd393574.aspx).

 ## Continuous Integration Builds
 If the CI server of your choice is using MSBuild, then integration of SCS is just a matter of adding NuGet packages and collecting the output from the build.
 SCS warnings are in the form of